-At the Qantas Film and Television Awards in September 2010, Waititi scored a triple header by winning awards for best director, screenplay and supporting actor (Boy joined Bad Taste as one of the only Kiwi features in which the director also took one of the leading roles onscreen).
+At the 2010 Qantas Film and Television Awards Waititi scored a triple header by winning awards for best director, screenplay and supporting actor (Boy joined Bad Taste as one of the few Kiwi feature films in which the director also took a leading role onscreen).
 Alongside its best film gong, Boy also won Qantas awards for cinematography, editing and music.

 Waititi's plans to attend Boy's March 2010 Kiwi premiere were abandoned, after he won the chance to fly to New Orleans and "pursue my dream of becoming the next Cliff Curtis".
 Waititi had won a role as the Inuit sidekick to superhero The Green Lantern (not to be confused with Seth Rogen's Green Hornet).
 The film was directed by NZ-born Martin Campbell.

 These days Waititi's career has become an extended case of ocean-hopping.
 Back home, he acted alongside members of the Naked Samoans in sketch show Radiradira, and directed on semi-improvised Madeleine Sami comedy series Super City (which debuted in February 2011).
 The show showcases Sami portraying a variety of characters.
 Around the same time Waititi began directing the pilot for a short-lived US series, inspired by Bafta-nominated sitcom The Inbetweeners.
 The series revolves around four teenage boys who are caught between being cool and geeky.
 In April 2012 website Deadline announced that Waititi would be directing an adaptation of Super City for American network ABC, with Sami again writing and directing.

 Waititi has directed commercials in both the United Kingdom and the United States, including an extravagant underwater-set promo for the London Olympics for Cadbury, scored to Tina Turner's 'Simply the Best'.
 He also helmed a musical promo showcasing the major stars of American network NBC, which screened in a high-rating telecast of the 2012 Super Bowl.